nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Step 14. `SuggestionCommand` is executed and produces a new `CommandResult` to display the message to the user.

 Step 15.
-The suggestion `update sn/<serial number> n/Milk s/<source>` is displayed to the user along with what kind of error and the message usage information.
+The suggestion `update sn/<serial number> nq/<new quantity> n/milk` is displayed to the user along with what kind of error and the message usage information.
 In this case the error is `Invalid command format` and the message usage is from `UpdateCommand`.